Hal Holbrook, veteran actor who portrayed Mark Twain, dies at 95 - KION546

 He broke ground on the small screen with the 1972 television movie “That Certain Summer” in which he played a divorced father who comes out as a gay man.

-Holbrook appeared in various other TV productions like the NBC miniseries “Lincoln,” which won him an Emmy in 1976, and the 1980s sitcom “Designing Women,” which starred his then wife, Dixie Carter.
+Holbrook appeared in various other TV productions, including the NBC miniseries “Lincoln,” which won him an Emmy in 1976, and the 1980s sitcom “Designing Women,” which starred his then-wife, Dixie Carter.

-His marriage to first wife ended in divorce in 1965.
-The following year, he married actress Carol Eve Rossen.

 He found success in films as well.